 The consequences change though if a driver is found to be intoxicated while driving with a child.

-Vehicle Code 23572 VC states that if a driver is pulled over and found to be intoxicated with a child under the age of 14 in their vehicle, they can expect to spend at least 48 hours in jail if it’s their first offense, 10 days in jail for their second offense, 30 days for third offense, and then 90 days or longer for any subsequent offense after that.
+Vehicle Code 23572 VC states that if a driver is pulled over and found to be intoxicated with a child under the age of 14 in their vehicle, they can expect to spend at least 48 hours in jail if it’s their first offense, 10 days in jail for their second offense, 30 days for a third offense, and then 90 days or longer for any subsequent offense after that.

 For drivers who may be going through family law litigation, it’s important for us to note that their DUI with Child Endangerment arrest case may negatively impact their current litigation, and it’s possible that they could lose their parental rights as a result of their conviction.
-This is why any driver who is arrested for DUI with child endangerment must hire an experienced Criminal Defense Attorney to represent them so that they can have confidence that they can prevent the possibility of being convicted.
+This is why any driver who is arrested for DUI with child endangerment must hire an experienced Oakland Criminal Defense Lawyer to represent them so that they can have confidence that they can prevent the possibility of being convicted.